csguoh/Awesome-Mamba-in-Low-Level-Vision/README.md

 - **2025-01-24** Contrast, the novel hybrid architecture of Mamba and Transformer, has been published!
 Congratulations! 🎉
 - **2025-01-25** VISGA, a novel Mamba-based Blind IQA method has been accepted by IEEE TCSVT!
 - **2025-02-27** MambaIRv2, MambaIC and MaIR are accepted by CVPR 2025! 🎉🎉🎉
+- **2025-06-06** MamEVSR for event carmera video restoration has been accepted by CVPR 2025!

 ## Table of Contents <!-- omit in toc -->